-Burkitt lymphoma is a very fast growing form of non-Hodgkin lymphoma.
+Burkitt lymphoma (BL) is a very fast growing form of non-Hodgkin lymphoma.

-Burkitt lymphoma was first discovered in children in certain parts of Africa, but it also occurs in the United States.
+BL was first discovered in children in certain parts of Africa.
+It also occurs in the United States.

-People with HIV have an increased risk for this condition.
-Burkitt lymphoma is most often seen in males.
+People with HIV/AIDS have an increased risk for this condition.
+BL is most often seen in males.

-Burkitt lymphoma may first be noticed as a swelling of the lymph nodes (glands) in the neck, groin, or under the arm.
+BL may first be noticed as a swelling of the lymph nodes (glands) in the head and neck.
 These swollen lymph nodes are often painless, but can grow very rapidly.

-In the types commonly seen in the United States, the cancer usually starts in the belly area (abdomen).
-The disease can also start in the ovaries, testes, brain, and spinal fluid.
+In the types commonly seen in the United States, the cancer often starts in the belly area (abdomen).
+The disease can also start in the ovaries, testes, brain, kidneys, liver, and spinal fluid.

 - Night sweats